Honestly – You Will Get Through This

 There is no income cap on eligibility for Chapter 13, but you must have a source of income, have less than $395,000 in unsecured debt (credit cards, medical bills, most taxes) and less than $1.2 million in secured debts.
 You also must have regular income and commit to a minimum of a three-year repayment plan.
 Chapter 13 involves the same preparation and review of a petition, pre-filing and post-filing courses, and attendance at a meeting of creditors.
 There are also many motions and hearings involved, but your attorney handles those.
 You should not need to appear in court again after the meeting with the trustee, as long as you make your monthly payments on time.

-Contact My Office In Portland For More Information
+Contact My Office In Yarmouth For More Information About Chapter 13

 Law Office of J. Scott Logan, LLC, is a debt relief agency.
 I help people file for bankruptcy relief under the Bankruptcy Code.